In News

 You Can Fuel the Future

 As happened to our ancestors who won the historic Chanukah victory, we have triumphed again through a challenging time – thanks to you, Libenu’s supporters.
-We have kept the lights on, continued to serve the community, and added new programs for clients, respite clients, and families.
+We have kept the lights on, continued to serve the community, and added new programs for residents, respite clients, and families.
 With your help, 2022 will bring even greater wonders, as we forge new paths for inclusivity, dignity, and growth.
 Please continue to give generously to ensure that adults and children with intellectual and developmental disabilities enjoy meaningful, fulfilling Jewish lives.
 Whether you’d like to endow a residence or fund a fuel bill, your gift today will make ours a better, more inclusive community.

 Lev Respite: A Hope-Filled Update